 They pick out the camp sites, make all the on-site arrangements, and usually go with the boys, while I stay home and handle all the fees, paperwork, meal planning, logistics and legalities for every monthly campout.
 It’s actually a perfect partnership.
 Every year, we typically run eleven 3-day campouts for 30 to 50 participants in every season of the year, so it would be a difficult job for just one person to handle.

 I also work with the boys on merit badges and help to organize our 30+ adult merit badge counselors.
 And I recently took on a new job – coordinating our Eagle Court of Honor Ceremonies.
 We typically have between 8 and 10 Eagles in the average year and we combine them into two or three ceremonies every year.
-So, that ought to keep me busy for a while.
+And our ceremonies are pretty elaborate, so it’s a big job.

 These are our guys at least year’s summer camp in Cody Wyoming, after they were burned out of their original Colorado Springs location at the last minute.
-As you can see, we’re a pretty big group and you’ll notice there are almost as many adult leaders as there are Scouts.
+As you can see, we’re a pretty big group and you’ll notice there are almost as many Scout Mom and Dads as there are Scouts.
 I think that’s part of our successful formula.
 With so many adults, we have enough support to make our program what a Scouting program should be.

 I don’t know if I could even express how great this program has been for our son Blake.
 As I’ve mentioned in earlier posts, he had some pretty horrific bullying issues during his elementary school years.
 See my post on how Scouting helped my bullied son.